pkill37/festore/README.md

 #### Invoke Command

-Finally the command is issued to the TEE via the Linux kernel driver:
+Finally the command is issued to the TEE via the shared library `/usr/lib/teec.so` which in turn talks to the Linux kernel driver:

 ```
 uint32_t origin;